 - A joke with various permutations, whose gist is a white boss thinks that "Tu madre" is Spanish for "Yes, sir."

-- Top Gear
+- Top Gear (UK):

 Clarkson [reading from the car's manual, trying to figure out why the fuel filler cap won't open]: Consola centrali con intoratori aperturi sportello rifornimento.
 We are useless Italians and we haven't built this properly.

 - In the New 52 issue #11 of Supergirl, after beating the villain (who was a guy being controlled by a nanotech suit), she figures that there's someone after her, and she wants to figure this out, so she needs to leave Tommy and Siobhan (this continuity's Silver Banshee, who is friends with Supergirl and, via magic, can speak Kryptonian) alone.
 We then get this exchange: